Charity shops in Carmarthen

 The process is online to begin with.
 A charity team sends photos to GoldPaid on WhatsApp, gets a first view, and then requests a free prepaid Royal Mail Special Delivery label to post the items.
 Carmarthen addresses use the SA31 postcode.

-Special Delivery Guaranteed is a tracked and insured service that aims for next working day delivery to GB mainland addresses, and a charity team keeps proof of postage from the counter.
+Special Delivery Guaranteed is a tracked and signed-for service that aims for next-working-day delivery to GB mainland addresses, and a charity team keeps proof of postage from the counter.
 Swansea is the nearest city with a specialist precious-metal buyer, about 28 miles east and roughly a 40 minute drive along the A48 and M4.

 For a small shop, sending a volunteer that far and back with valuables is rarely realistic.
 The prepaid label answers that: the parcel is posted in Carmarthen, and the valuation is carried out on arrival.